stevetasticsteve/django-lexicon/README.md

 - The Affix and Paradigm tables need template work

 ## Auth
-- Password change requires templates
+- Password change still using Django default template, despite seeming proper config of custom templates
-- templates/registration/password_change_form.html
-- templates/registration/password_change_done.html
-- sign up form.
-Need a registration app
-- Eventually use office 365 logins and have integration with member services

 ## Exports
 - Currently exports are located inside the running container.
 This won't work for round robin load sharing, a volume needs to be mapped.